Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Nguyen Ngoc Anh, director of the Center for Policy and Development Research, also said that according to statistics from 2008 to 2023, after the tobacco tax increases, production and export still increased and the number of consumers did not decrease.

-If in 1994, consumers had to spend 31% of their income (year) to buy 100 packs of cigarettes, in 2017, consumers only needed to spend 5.2% of their income (year) to buy 100 packs of cigarettes.
+If in 1994, consumers had to spend 31% of their income (year) to buy 100 packs of cigarettes, then in 2017, consumers only needed to spend 5.2% of their income (year) to buy 100 packs of cigarettes.

 How to increase taxes effectively?

-Increasing taxes can not only reduce the rate of users but also reduce working time lost due to illness and disease; reduce medical and environmental costs...
+Increasing taxes can not only reduce the rate of users but also reduce lost working time due to illness and disease; reduce medical and environmental costs...
 Special consumption tax on cigarettes should be considered a fiscal policy to support economic growth.

 "Vietnam needs to boldly increase special consumption tax to improve growth quality and sustainable growth.